 Solar Electric

 Photovoltaic (PV) panels use energy from the sun to produce electricity.
 And yes, New England has enough sun for solar!
-In the past few years, residential solar has grown quickly in Massachusetts.
-As of spring 2021, after two successful Solarize Needham campaigns in 2014 and 2019, Needham now have over 640 residential solar PV systems generating 5.5MW of clean electricity!
+In the past 12 years, residential solar has grown quickly in Massachusetts.
+As of 2025, after two successful Solarize Needham campaigns in 2014 and 2019, Needham now has over 850 solar PV systems reducing carbon emissions by more than 24,000 tons!
 You may be a good candidate for solar if your roof has a southern orientation (not necessarily due south) and ideally has sun for at least 6 hours a day.
+Some homes in Needham have effective systems with an unshaded east- or west-oriented roof.

 Interested in Solar Hot Water?
 See below.